-In order to ensure that your kids get the most out of study time, it is important to be organized.
+To ensure that your kids get the most out of study time, they must be organized.
 Doing so can lead to better habits and overall improved learning and retention.
-Check our our tips to help your student.
+Check out our tips to help your student.

-Set up a Study Station.
 Give your child(ren) a place where they can study.
-This should be a designated area be it a desk or other area in your home.
+It should be a designated area be it a desk or other location in your home.

 This should include the items they need including pencils, papers, pens, proper lighting — or anything else they will need to complete their work.